sirgippy/rcfbpoll/README.md

 ### 1. Install the required dependencies

-e.g.
+The site is currently configured to use PostgreSQL.
+If you don't already have it, install it first.

+Then, install the other python package dependencies, e.g.

     pip install -r requirements.txt
     pip install -r requirements_local.txt

-You'll also need to install a DBMS.
-The site is configured to use PostgreSQL, but I'm sure MySQL or SQLite will work if you're motivated enough.

 ### 2. Download and run the database